Responsible research assessment

 - We will make assessments based on scholarly content rather than publication metrics in decision-making (e.g. internal funding, recruitment, tenure, or promotion).

 - We will, wherever appropriate, cite primary literature in which observations and research findings are first reported rather than reviews, thereby giving credit where credit is due.

 - We will use a diverse range of article metrics and indicators on personal and supporting statements as evidence of the impact of individual published articles and other research outputs.

-- We will challenge research assessment practices that rely on journal impact factors and promote best practice that focuses on the value and influence of specific research outputs.
+- We will challenge research assessment practices that rely on journal impact factors and promote best practice that focuses on the value and influence of a diversity of research outputs.

 In April 2019, the University established a DORA Working Group (agreed by the University Executive Board and Senate in June 2018) to explore the integration of DORA principles and practices into our research environment and culture.

 The Working Group is chaired by the Dean of Research Environment and Culture, Professor Claire Gorrara, who leads the implementation of a DORA action plan, acting on behalf of the Pro Vice-Chancellor Research, Innovation and Enterprise, Professor Kim Graham, who signed the declaration on behalf of the University.

 The action plan, approved by University Senate in June 2019, is designed to enhance the University’s alignment with DORA.
 We have appointed a Responsible Research Assessment Officer, Karen Desborough, to support the delivery of the DORA action plan and facilitate the use of responsible research metrics at the University (funded via Wellcome Trust ISSF funding).

 For queries or further information about DORA, please contact: